-Exoskeletons robots features, use, types, advantages & disadvantages
+Exoskeletons robots features, use, types, advantages and disadvantages

 Exoskeleton technology can enhance precision during surgery, It can help nurses move and carry heavy patients.
-It offers the protection against physical damage and abrasion, it increases leverage, The design of exoskeletons aims to offer back support, sense the user’s motion, and send the signal to motors which manage the gears.
+It offers protection against physical damage and abrasion, it increases leverage, The design of exoskeletons aims to offer back support, since the user’s motion, and send the signal to motors that manage the gears.

 Applications of Exoskeletons

 Full-body powered exoskeletons have been developed to assist with heavy loads in the industrial setting and for specialized applications such as nuclear power plant maintenance.
 Exoskeletons can be used to help firefighters and other rescue workers to climb stairs carrying heavy equipment and it can be examined for use in logistics.

 The industrial exoskeletons should be lightweight, comfortable, safe, and minimally disruptive to the environment, single-joint exoskeletons (i.e. intended to assist only the limb involved in specific tasks) are more appropriate than full-body powered suits.

 Powered exoskeletons can improve the quality of life of individuals who have lost the use of their legs by enabling system-assisted walking, Exoskeletons—that may be called “step rehabilitation robots”—may also help with the rehabilitation from stroke, spinal cord injury or during aging, and many prototype exoskeletons are under development.

 Legged locomotion systems were developed first, to assist in the rehabilitation of paraplegics, In 1972, an active exoskeleton for rehabilitation of paraplegics that was pneumatically powered and electronically programmed was tested at Belgrade Orthopedic Clinic.